The answer is just the beginning...

 - Pupils of all abilities are using images & practical resources to deepen their understanding when appropriate.

-- Work from our new textbooks with 3 levels of challenge, promotes independent application and deepens new concepts.
+- Work from our textbooks with 3 levels of 'challenge choice', promotes independent application and deepens new concepts.

 Our scheme of work

-We have chosen a new scheme of work called 'Busy Ant Maths' written by Collins to support us in teaching the new mathematics curriculum.
-The scheme ensures full coverage of the curriculum and provides a text book with 3 levels of challenge for each lesson objective.
-Weekly plans are fluid and responsive, with only 4 days set from the scheme; the 5th day of each week remains available for further teaching in areas that require more input, or for providing enrichment activities.
+We have chosen a scheme of learning called 'White Rose Maths' to support us in teaching the new mathematics curriculum.
+The scheme ensures full coverage of the curriculum.
+We also provide a text book resource through Collins and CGP with 3 levels of challenge choice for each lesson objective.
+Weekly plans are fluid and responsive.
 Progress Guides provide opportunities for support and extension, and Learning Activities ensure practical exploration of concepts.
-Independent learning activities are set by the teacher on a daily basis, and children can move between groups depending on their understanding.
+Independent learning activities are set by the teacher on a daily basis, and children can move between challenges depending on their understanding.

 Pupils' voice interviews have shown children to be enthusiastic and driven to attain the higher challenges.
-They enjoy working both practically and from the appealing textbook:
+They enjoy working both practically, pictorially and in the abstract:

 'I do challenge three but I sometimes do two first.
 I do really well at 3 and I like it' (Y4 child)